 What Does the Marijuana Regulation and Taxation Act (S.854-a/A.1248-a) Do?

 New York’s legalization centers racial and economic justice by:

 It is now legal for adults 21 and over in New York to:

 In 2016, New York became the 23rd state to roll out its medical marijuana program.
 But this is not enough.
 Patients still struggle to gain access to their medication.
 The law has been criticized as being one of the most restrictive and burdensome programs in the country.

+DPA is dedicated to improving legal access to medical marijuana for patients with chronic and debilitating illnesses in New York State.
 In 2016, we successfully amended regulations, which now allow nurse practitioners and physician's assistants to certify patients for medical marijuana.
 We also advocated for chronic pain to be added as a qualifying condition for medical marijuana – a huge victory for patients and boost for the program.